Entire home

 What makes this property unique

-Creating a beautiful, welcoming space is truly my passion.
+Creating a beautiful, welcoming space is one of my passions.
 I love selecting thoughtful touches, small comforts, and little surprises to make your stay memorable.
 I also enjoy connecting with guests, sharing recommendations, and helping you craft a holiday that feels personal, effortless, and special.

 One of the rare luxuries of staying at Explorers’ Rest is the peace and quiet.
 Situated outside the busy tourist centre, there are no flight paths overhead, and the neighbourhood rests in calm silence at night - perfect for deep, restorative sleep.
 The private garden is equally tranquil, offering a serene spot to unwind, enjoy a cup of tea, or have your own picnic amidst greenery during the spring and summer months.